We may earn a commission for purchases using links on our site.

 You probably don’t see many people wearing head nets when you’re out hiking, fishing, or even in the garden, but there are very effective.
-Why more people don’t wear them is a bit of a mystery.
+Why more people don’t wear them for insect protection is a bit of a mystery.

 Maybe it’s because they think a net over their head doesn’t look very nice, which could be true, or they worry what others will think of them doing things like gardening with a head net.

-A head net combined with a wide-brimmed hat, and you can be protected from both insect bites and the sun.
+A head net combined with a wide-brimmed hat can protect you both from insect bites and the sun.

 If you don’t wear a head net, you will have to apply DEET or some similar repellent to your face, ears, and neck every few hours.
 Which seems better to you?

 Mosquito head nets offer you protection without having to apply insect repellents to your skin.
 They provide a comfortable solution to the problem of biting insects without having the constraint of having to use an insect repellent every few hours.

 An insect head net can protect your face and neck from insect bites.
 It can also stop insects from flying near your head and getting into your eyes and mouth.

 A repellent hat will provide your head with protection, but you are still recommended to put a repellent on any bare skin.